UMAprotocol/UMIPs/UMIPs/umip-157.md

 - `uba`
   - This is a dictionary of parameters that defines a fee curve for the token.
 These parameters can be further subindexed by a route (e.g. using the key "1-10" or "42161-1") to create a specific fee curve for a token per route.
 The subkeys are:
       - `alpha`: This is a scalar value that is a constant percentage of each transfer that is allocated for LPs.
 This value can be determined by token and route-by-route.
-      - `gamma`: This is a piecewise linear function (defined by a vector of cut-off points and the values at those points) that determine additional LP fees as a function of utilization.
+      - `gamma`: This is a piecewise linear function (defined by tuples where the first elements are cut-off points and the second elements are values at those points) that determine additional LP fees as a function of utilization.
 This piecewise linear function can be determined by token and chain-by-chain.
           - `cutoff`
           - `value`
-      - `omega`: This is a piecewise linear function (defined by a vector of cut-off points and the values at those points) that determine the balancing fees (rewards) that are imposed on (paid to) a user who makes a transfer involving a particular chain.
+      - `omega`: This is a piecewise linear function (defined by tuples of cut-off points and the values at those points) that determine the balancing fees (rewards) that are imposed on (paid to) a user who makes a transfer involving a particular chain.
 There is a single piecewise linear function for each token/chain combination.
 A transfer will incur a balancing fee on both the origin and destination chains.
          - `cutoff`
          - `value`
       - `rebalance`